russkinori/TeamProfile-Composer/README.md

 Please use the following steps to install the application:
 1. Using your preferred code editor, copy the code from this link: .
-2. Create an index.mjs file and paste the code within.
+2. Create an index.js file and paste the code within.
 3. Save the file.
 4. Open a terminal window and enter the following commands:
 ```bash